MonicaF99/Assignment1/README.md

 ![wrongAngle](https://user-images.githubusercontent.com/62377263/141100170-80fe52f6-465b-4df2-8575-d4078afd2e83.JPG)

-So, to improve the algorithm, the robot doesn't control the angle of the wall in front of it, but checks the distances of the wall on the left and on the right.
+So, to improve the algorithm, the robot doesn't control the angle of the wall in front of it, but checks the distances of the wall on the left and the wall on the right.
 It turns in the direction of the furthest wall.
 So it makes the curve in the right way.

 ![Curve](https://user-images.githubusercontent.com/62377263/141103173-22e62bbe-69a4-48b6-acb1-ce8646243552.JPG)